jpverkamp/blog/content/reviews/books/Jeph Loeb/Ultimatum.md

 ---
 Well.
 That’s a thing.

-Wrapped up in the events of {{<crosslink text="Ultimate Spider-Man" title="Ultimate Spider-Man, Volume 22: Ultimatum">}}, we have Ultimatum: Magneto flipped the poles and killed millions—including a number of heroes we know.
+Wrapped up in the events of [[Ultimate Spider-Man, Volume 22: Ultimatum|Ultimate Spider-Man]](), we have Ultimatum: Magneto flipped the poles and killed millions—including a number of heroes we know.
 Knew.

 It’s a bloody transition.
 A lot of it feels more designed to sock than anything.
 And it certainly does that.